VISmodding/VIS-DMG-2.0/README.md

 ![image](images/01_PB_popul.png)

-**IMPORTANT FIX** Solder a 100pF capacitor in parallel R70 as shown in the following image.
-This capacitor improves the loop stability of the boost U3 and set the zero frequency to 1 KHz (practically you will have extremely low noise).
+**IMPORTANT FIX** Solder a 390pF capacitor in parallel R70 as shown in the following image.
+This capacitor improves the loop stability of the boost U3 and set the zero frequency to 1 KHz (practically you will have extremely low noise.
+I ensure you that you never heard a so silent Gameboy).

 ![image](images/feeedforward_cap.png)